 Site audits are a big place to use mechanical grunt work.
-Most of the information that needs to be gathered (site searches, titles, etc – I won’t go too further into etc as that would likely violate something LOL) are easily done by a mechanical grunt without needing human intervention to gather the basics.
+A mechanical grunt can easily collect the needed information (site searches, titles, etc.) without the need for human intervention.
 Then you can take the starter information and dig deeper based on what you see or infer may be problem areas.

 Checking for copyright infringement

 Checking for duplicate content on a regular basis – if that is a concern for the site owner – is another thing easily automated.